Is it Dreadfully fun being a Volunteer?

 What are the different ways that I can Volunteer?

-Parade Marshall vests are provided.
+Park Guide vests and flashlights are provided.

-Parade Marshals will also need to attend one orientation session.
+Park Guides will also need to attend one orientation session.

 Event Assistants can also help the Puppet Masters (experienced Clay and Paper Theatre puppeteers/performers) retrieve puppets, masks and costumes for Volunteer Puppeteers/Performers.